broadinstitute/gatk-sv-1/scripts/docker/README.md

 * `test_build_docker.ipynb` is for debugging and testing purposes

 * Use `update_json_docker.sh` to update dockers tags across all json parameter files

+* When building on Apple Silicon macs, ensure that Rosetta is installed: `softwareupdate --install-rosetta`